CardozoIJC/Sample-Python-Unique-ID-Program/README.md

 ## Design:

-To be able be able to consistently replace A-numbers across multiple files, the program loads on start-up, and saves on successful termination a dictionary from A-numbers to UID which it updates during running.
-The location and name of this file can be provided at program invokation.
+To be able be able to consistently replace A-numbers across multiple files, the program loads on start-up, and saves on successful termination a dictionary from A-numbers to UIDs, which it updates during running.
+The location and name of this file can be provided at program invocation.
 If the file is not present, then a program creates a new empty dictionary at start-up.
 This file is saved in the human-readable format JSON.